 NOVA Shield

-The NOVA Shield (Neutralizing Offensive Vector Array Shield) is an advanced defensive energy barrier system under development by the Concord Alliance.
+The NOVA Shield (Neutralizing Offensive Vector Array Shield) is an advanced defensive energy barrier system under joint development by the Concord Alliance.
 Initially announced by Nouvelle Alexandrie, Natopia, and Oportia in 1733 AN following the nuclear exchanges in Benacia, the project was later joined by Vegno in 1738 AN.
 The system aims to develop a large-scale deployable protective field capable of defending against kinetic bombardment, nuclear weapons, ballistic missiles, and other high-impact threats using Alexandrium-based technology.
+Following several major breakthroughs in 1742 AN, the project has entered its final development phase with initial operational deployment scheduled for early 1743 AN.

 History